 Is there any danger that you will disclose anything to the government?

-Is there any danger that you will disclose anything to the government?

 The short answer is NO, we do not disclose your transactions to the government or anyone else.
-There are extremely rare circumstances where certain reports could be required, but a reporting obligation is only triggered about once in every ten thousand transactions – and we notify customers in advance.
+There are extremely rare circumstances where certain reports could be required, but a reporting obligation is only triggered about once in every ten thousand transactions – and make every effort to notify customers in advance.
 Please visit our Non-Disclosure Policy page for more information.(Back to Top )

 How do I hold precious metals in my IRA account?